UNC-Libraries/SCTS-Documentation/Principles for Ethical Description in Special Collections Technical Services.md

 We share our work with the profession so we can receive feedback and develop collaborations.

-***
+# Bibliography

-[^1] Archives for Black Lives in Philadelphia’s Anti-Racist Description Working Group, "Anti-Racist Description Resources", October 2019.
+Archives for Black Lives in Philadelphia’s Anti-Racist Description Working Group, "Anti-Racist Description Resources", October 2019.
 Accessed November 2019. https://archivesforblacklives.wordpress.com/

 Bergis Jules, “Confronting Our Failure of Care Around the Legacies of Marginalized People in the Archives,” Keynote address presented at National Digital Stewardship Alliance, Pittsburg, PA October 2017.
 Accessed December 5, 2019. https://medium.com/on-archivy/confronting-our-failure-ofcare-around-the-legacies-of-marginalized-people-in-the-archives-dc4180397280.